ttpho/cactus/examples/react-diary/README.md

 ## Usage

-Interact with the chat interface.
-Type messages and see how the Cactus framework processes input and generates responses.
+Use the application to write diary entries.
+Observe how the Cactus framework might be integrated for features related to on-device text analysis or interaction.

 ## Copy & Deploy